Home / Comparisons / Babbel vs Rosetta Stone

 Verdict: Which Language App Is Better?

 While I like both the Rosetta Stone and Babbel programs, for me personally, I prefer Babbel for a few reasons.
 First, the Babbel lessons are more engaging and balanced because of the variety in their exercises and drills.
 Second, the daily review sessions are great for spaced repetition and internalizing new phrases.
-And lastly, I prefer their more direct approach to grammar instruction, rather relying on intuition like how Rosetta Stone does it.
+And lastly, I prefer their more direct approach to grammar instruction, rather than relying on intuition like how Rosetta Stone does it.

 However, that’s not to say everyone would like Babbel better.
 If you’re more of a visual learner, or want to be tested daily with a more immersive learning experience, Rosetta Stone could be a better fit and work really well for you.